 Traveling is awesome…most of the time!
-But travel is life, and if you travel a lot, you’ll have some bad days and bad experiences.
+But real life doesn’t stop when you travel.
+And if you travel a lot, it’s normal to have some bad days and bad experiences.
 You might get sick or scammed, but events like these can also happen at home.
 Here’s some of the worst things about travel and ways to possibly avoid them or minimize your risk.

-Worst Things About Travel: Getting Sick or Getting Food Poisoning
+Potentially Getting Sick or Dealing with Food Poisoning

 Sometimes you just can’t avoid this, because when you cram several hundred people into an airplane for many hours, there’s bound to be some germs floating around.
 Plus there’s all the other encounters in life and unfortunately not everyone washes their hands when they should.
 When you go out to a restaurant anywhere in the world, someone sick could be handling your food.
 We’re pretty adventurous when it comes to food but sometimes there’s a point where you need to draw the line and people have different tolerances in terms of the types of bacteria their stomach can handle.
 There have been a few times in our travels that we’ve gotten pretty sick, for various reasons.
 Here’s some ways to try and avoid getting sick, and if you do get sick, how you can help mitigate the problem.